munificent/journal/asset/post/2012-12-19-the-impoliteness-of-overriding-methods.md

 ---
 title: "The Impoliteness of Overriding Methods"
-categories: code language beta oop
+tags: code language beta oop
 ---

 Over the weekend, I was reading one of the shagadelic papers on [Self][],